kyle-n/fantastical-enterprise/README.md

 ### TypeScript

-I will always choose to work with TypeScript if given a choice.
+I will always choose to work with TypeScript.
 It's easier to write and easier to read.
 A good type expresses everything to other developers and makes it easy to understand what old code does.

 ### Ant Design

 I wanted to build a site quickly, and I did not want to spend that time replicating common functionality, such as forms and a card layout.
-I picked Ant Design because I liked the aesthetic and it seemed to git Flexibits' branding better than, say, [Material UI](https://material-ui.com);
+I picked Ant Design because I liked the aesthetic and it seemed to git Flexibits' branding better than, say, [Material UI](https://material-ui.com).

 ### MySQL

-Any relational database could have worked here, but I wanted to use the one Flexibits does.
+Any relational database could have worked here, but I wanted to use the one you guys asked for!

 ### DayJS

 [Moment is in maintenance mode](https://www.reddit.com/r/javascript/comments/j9fq3n/momentjs_is_deprecated_heres_how_i_chose_a/), cool people use DayJS.
 DayJS is immutable and only 2KB.

-## What did and didn't make it
+## Features

 I tried to stick reasonably close to 8-10 hours (though I did a little extra to deploy it).

-### Features
+### Features Included

 - User signup
 - Email/password validation